Cozy Peach Kitchen

 Tofu ricotta is a dairy-free alternative to classic ricotta made using tofu and a handful of pantry staples.
 It's ready in just 5 minutes and is perfect in vegan lasagna, stuffed shells, or as a pasta sauce!

-White bowl with green ricotta and gold spoon.
+White bowl with herby tofu ricotta and gold spoon.

-If you're looking for a dairy-free or vegan ricotta substitute, look no further than this tofu-based ricotta!
+If you're looking for a dairy-free or vegan ricotta substitute, look no further than this easy tofu ricotta!

-I'll admit that I'm used to using tofu in recipes like General Tso's tofu or sesame tofu, but tofu is delicious in more varieties than just baked or air-fried (like in this french onion dip!).
+I'll admit that I'm used to using tofu mostly in recipes like General Tso's tofu or sesame tofu, but tofu is delicious in more varieties than just baked tofu or air-fried tofu (like in this vegan french onion dip!).

 Recipe features

-• Easy to make in just 5 minutes using less than 10 main ingredients
+• Quick recipe: Easy to make in just 5 minutes using less than 10 main ingredients.
+The tofu doesn't even need to be pressed first.

 Main ingredients